iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Finally, the inquirer may run searches at the local DMV using the driver’s license number, or contact the presiding traffic court to obtain a traffic citation history.

-What is the Iowa Traffic Ticketing System?
+What Is The Iowa Traffic Ticketing System?

 The Iowa Demerit Point System